Instantaneous Type I blow-up and non-uniqueness of smooth solutions of the Navier-Stokes equations: Significance of the results and main ideas

-The first unconditional weak-strong uniqueness theorem was obtained by Fabes, Jones, and Rivi\`ere in \cite{MR316915}, where it was proved that weak solutions are unique under the Ladyzhenskaya--Prodi--Serrin condition away from the endpoints, i.e., in the class $ L^p_tL^q_x$ with $ \frac{2}{p} + \frac{d}{q} \leq 1$ and $d < q <\infty $.
+The first unconditional weak--strong uniqueness theorem was also obtained in \cite{MR316915}, where it was proved that weak solutions are unique under the Ladyzhenskaya--Prodi--Serrin condition away from the endpoints, i.e., in the class $ L^p_tL^q_x$ with $ \frac{2}{p} + \frac{d}{q} \leq 1$ and $d < q <\infty $.
 Later, uniqueness at the endpoint $C_tL^d$ was established in \cite{MR1813331} for $d = 3$, and subsequently extended in \cites{MR1724946,MR1680809,MR1876415} to various spatial domains using different approaches.
-Recently, in \cite{2009.06596} it was shown that the method of \cite{MR1876415} can be extended to cover the whole Ladyzhenskaya--Prodi--Serrin line including the other endpoint $L^2_tL^\infty_x$.
+Recently, in \cite{2009.06596} it was shown that the method of \cite{MR1876415} can be extended to cover the whole Ladyzhenskaya--Prodi--Serrin line including the other endpoint $L^2_tL^\infty_x$:

-\begin{theorem} Let $U$ be a classical solution of \eqref{eq:NSE} on $[0,T]\times\mathbb T^d$, $d\geq 2$.
-If $u$ is a weak solution of \eqref{eq:NSE} with $u(0)=U(0)$ such that
+\begin{theorem} Let $U$ be a classical solution of \eqref{eq:NSE} on $\mathbb T^d\times [T_*,T]$, $d\geq 2$.
+If $u$ is a weak solution of \eqref{eq:NSE} with $u(T_*)=U(T_*)$ such that